radziminski/bhl5-second-life/python-api/README.md

 # BHL5_db_messenger
-Messenger based on REST API and database XD.
+Messenger based on REST API and database